Kathleen Burns Kingsbury: Breaking Money Silence

 When my family moved to a different state than the community bank was located in, I still regularly made savings deposits into that account.
 My parents would giggle as I filled out the savings form and put it into an envelope with my $5 in cash, along with my passbook.
 They would then mail it to the bank out of state and a few days later I got the passbook back with the new, higher balance.

 As an adult, my ability to save money has contributed to my financial success.
 I save (and now invest) regularly and still enjoy seeing the balances in my accounts grow.
 I have taught my husband this skill, as he didn’t learn it growing up and together we balance enjoying life by spending some money along with saving regularly for the future.

 The Most Important Money Lesson to Teach Kids

-Renick: If you could only teach a child one money habit, what money habit would you teach them?
+Renick: If you could teach a child only one money habit, what money habit would you teach them?
 Briefly explain why?

 Kingsbury: If I could only pick one money habit to teach a child, it would be the ability to talk about money and understand that it is okay to have feelings about spending, saving, and investing.

 We live in a society where discussing money is still taboo, with almost half of Americans reporting that they would rather talk about death, religion, or politics than about personal finances.
 I call this “money silence.”
 This silence contributes to the financial literacy crisis in this country that negatively impacts so many adults and families.